Collage of three D.C. plates.

 1940 Registration Numbers

 Passenger.
 An overview of registration numbers used from Jan.
 1935-March 1948 is provided on our page upon which plates of the 1930s are described.
 Click here to get there.
-Specifically with respect to 1940, the lowest five-digit and highest passenger vehicle registration numbers are 52-060 and 124-144, respectively.
+Specifically with respect to 1940, the lowest (five-digit) and highest observed numbers are 52-060 and 181-642.

 Non-Passenger.
 Letter prefixes that appear on Commercial (Truck) plates (A and B are known for 1940) are believed to be indicative of the weight class upon which the registration fee was based.